Privacy Notice

 The Trinity Challenge is strongly committed to protecting the privacy of our users and clients.
-This Privacy Policy is intended to inform you how we gather, define and utilise your information.
+This Privacy Notice is intended to inform you how we gather, define and utilise your information.

-The Trinity Challenge is committed to protecting the privacy and security of your personal information, and this privacy notice describes how we will collect and use personal information about you, in accordance with the General Data Protection Regulation ((EU) 2026/679) (“EU GDPR”), the retained EU law version of the EU GDPR (“UK GDPR”) and the Data Protection Act 2018 (“DPA 2018”).
-We refer to the UK GDPR and the EU GDPR in this notice together as the “GDPR”.
+The Trinity Challenge is committed to protecting the privacy and security of your personal information, and this Privacy Notice describes how we will collect and use personal information about you, in accordance with the General Data Protection Regulation ((EU) 2016/679) (“EU GDPR”), the retained EU law version of the EU GDPR (“UK GDPR”) and the Data Protection Act 2018 (“DPA 2018”).
+We refer to these laws in this Privacy Notice together as the “GDPR”.

-The Trinity Challenge is the data controller of personal data we process about you.
+The Trinity Challenge is the data controller of personal information we process about you.
 This means that we are responsible for deciding how we hold and use personal information about you.
-We are required under data protection legislation to notify you of certain information about how we will use your personal data, and that detail is set out in this privacy notice.
+We are required under data protection legislation to provide you with certain information about how we will use your personal information, and that detail is set out in this Privacy Notice.

-This notice does not form part of any contract to provide services which may exist between the Trinity Challenge and any individual.
-We may update this notice at any time and so we recommend returning to our website from time to time in order to review the latest version.
+This Privacy Notice does not form part of any contract to provide services which may exist between the Trinity Challenge and any individual.
+We may update this Privacy Notice at any time and so we recommend returning to our website from time to time in order to review the latest version.

-It is important that you read this notice, so that you are aware of how and why we are using such information and what your rights are under the data protection legislation.
+It is important that you read this Privacy Notice, so that you are aware of how and why we are using your personal information and what your rights are under the data protection legislation.

-If you have any questions about this privacy policy, please contact us using the details set out below in the “contact details” section.
+If you have any questions about this Privacy Notice, please contact us using the details set out below in the “contact details” section.

 The kind of information we hold about you